ELO Hell & Competitive Games

 2. Proper

-Proper Banned Gold VIP
+Proper VIP Silver

 To me, elohell feels like an excuse for baddies to blame the system on why they can't rank up.
 I've never once heard a person with a high rank that was actually good blame "elohell" for being stuck.